Mark-Rindler/Rank-1-optimizers/readme.txt

 optimal methods applies the power iteration to find the top singular compenents analytically.
 The main function generates a random matrix, runs both methods, prints results and errors, and compares convergence quality.
 The code demonstrates a numerical implementation without external libraries and a spectral approach to rank-1 approximation.

+Tensorapprximation.cpp

+This C++ program computes a rank 1 approximation of a 3D tensor using an alternating update method.
+It iteratively refines three vectors a, b, and c to capture the dominant structure of the tensor while minimizing reconstruction error.
+The code defines a simple Tensor3D class, normalization utilities, and update functions.
+The main function builds a synthetic tensor from known factors with noise, runs the algorithm, and prints the results including lambda, iteration count, and residual norm.
+It demonstrates how rank 1 approximation extends from matrices to tensors.